 PFAS is piling up in our trash.
 Can we keep it contained?

-The white trailer blends into the winter landscape at SKB Environmental's landfill in Rosemount, but inside, machinery is working to capture one of the most pervasive environmental pollutants of our time.
+ROSEMOUNT, MINN – The white trailer blends into the winter landscape at SKB Environmental’s landfill, but inside, machinery is working to capture one of the most pervasive environmental pollutants of our time.

 The landfill is the final stop for industrial waste, incinerator ash, and demolition garbage, where all of that material is mixed into massive, lined cells.
 Like in every landfill, moisture in the trash that’s trucked in mixes with rainfall and collects into a polluted soup known as leachate.